binaryphile/binaryphile.github.io/_posts/2018-08-05-approach-bash-like-a-developer-part-9-another-test.md

 want to test, *sourced*, has to be in another file, not this test file.

-Since we'll be creating that file, we'll take advantage of unix's *mktemp* command, which will create a directory in a temporary location.
+Since we'll be creating that file, we'll take advantage of unix's *mktemp* command, which will create a file in a temporary location.
-When we're done with it, we'll use *rm* to remove the directory.
+When we're done with it, we'll use *rm* to remove the file.

 One bit of preparation at the top of the file is to pin down the location of the *support.bash* file explicitly, since the temporary file